 The new five-story development includes 41 one-bedroom and two two-bedroom units, and five units will be accessible to persons with mobility impairments.
 The building will have a multi-purpose room for residents and community members, a bike room that accommodates up to 26 bikes, two laundry facilities and a roof terrace on the fifth floor.
 Nine surface parking spaces including two accessible parking spaces, and connections to surrounding amenities such as playgrounds and gardens will be provided for residents.
 The project will bring significant neighborhood improvements by activating an underutilized site to provide much needed affordable senior housing.

-Construction started in January 2022 and is expected to be completed in the summer of 2023.
+Construction started in January 2022 and is expected to be completed in the fall of 2023.

 - This is our third project with Kaplan Construction.
 They have extensive experience working with Community Development Corporations (CDCs) around Boston so we knew we would be in good hands hiring them as our construction manager for our latest development in Dorchester.
 Dorchester Bay is deeply committed to reducing the impacts of climate change on our communities, which suffer from higher incidence of asthma and other health inequities.
 The design and construction of 9 Leyland help to further our goals of energy efficiency and environmental stewardship.Perry B. NewmanChief executive officerDBEDC